bcgov/GDX-Analytics/maintenance/cloudwatch-event-parser/README.md

     ```
     sam build
-    sam local invoke -e events/event.json -d 5890 JsonFormatterFunction
+    sam local invoke -e events/event.json -d 5890 --env-vars .env.json JsonFormatterFunction
     ```
-    The last cmd will hung waiting for a debugger to be attached.
+    The last cmd will hung at the output `Attach debugger to proceed...` waiting for a debugger to be attached.
  5. Hit `F5` to start debugging using the *SAM CLI Python* launch config.

 ## Cleanup